Who is eligible for a grant from the Foundation?

 What kinds of grants are available?

 The Foundation awards discretionary grants (small grants up to $2,500) on a rolling basis and larger grant awards during the open application process.
 In rare instances, the Foundation will invite an applicant from an organization to submit an application for a specific purpose.
+Starting in 2018, all open application grants will be awarded for general operating support.

 How can I apply for a discretionary grant?